Tag Archives: arts

 Only their mouths move.

-I just really, really like theatre…
+I just really, really like (accessible) theatre…

 Well that’s it - I’m officially a bit mad.
 Why else would I bounce across to Cardiff in the morning for a university seminar, then across to London to watch stabbings, mental breakdowns, a brilliantly twisted future and a visual story I could have watched all night?